-When confronted by a potentially negative situation or negative thoughts, instead of becoming emotionally involved and creating a new one or calling up a rerun of a distressing story full of negative emotions, here is a reliable, quick, and easy tool that will stop your distress in its tracks.
+So, when you are confronted by a potentially negative situation or negative thoughts, instead of becoming emotionally involved in a distressing story full of negative emotions, here is a reliable, quick, and easy skill that will stop those kinds of thoughts in their tracks.

 Change the Channel

 Telling and re-telling yourself negative stories is like watching a movie you know will make you miserable.
-You wouldn’t watch the movie, would you?
+You wouldn’t watch that kind of movie, would you?
 You would either Change the Channel or turn off the TV.

 The story, the movie, is being generated in your own brain.
-Since it is your story and you are in absolute control of your own programming, you can Change the Channel by thinking about something else.
+It is your own story, and you are in absolute control of your own programming, you can Change the Channel by choosing to think about something else.

-Physically look around to see if there is danger present.
-If there is, run.
-If there is no danger you know the feelings are being generated in your brain by your story.
+STOP, and physically look around to see if there is danger.
+If there is something dangerous, run.
+If there is no danger, you can be certain the feelings are coming from the story going on in your brain.

-The physical act of looking for danger physically interrupts your automatic thinking habit.
-Looking around is extremely important, especially in the beginning.
+The physical act of looking for danger physically interrupts the automatic thinking habit that is creating your anxiety.

-Looking around also creates a space between your thoughts and allows you the opportunity to change what you are thinking about.
+Looking around also accesses the space between your thoughts and creates the opportunity to change what you are thinking about.

-After practicing this for a while, when negative feelings begin to creep in, a simple reminder to Change the Channel is often all that is needed to stop the process.
+After practicing this for a while, when negative feelings begin to creep in, a simple reminder to Change the Channel is often all you need to stop the process.
 Some people use statements such as: I don’t need to go there.
 I can choose where I want to go.
+Remember this.